rosette-api/java/examples/src/main/java/com/basistech/rosette/examples/README.md

 ## Endpoint Examples
-Each example file demonstrates one of the capabilities of the Rosette Platform.
+Each example file demonstrates one of the capabilities of the Analytics Platform.

 Here are some methods for running the examples.
 Each example will also accept an optional `-Drosette.api.altUrl` parameter for overriding the default URL.